EBISPOT/SumStats/docs/source/index.rst

 | next       | The next page in the resource list  |
 +------------+-------------------------------------+

-It must be noted that ``next`` link offset will not always be start + size (previous offset + size of resources returned).
-When filtering by p-value or by base pair location, the ``start`` query parameter in the ``next`` link will indicate the index_marker of the database traversal.
 When paging through results, the next link should always be used, and incrementing the search ``start`` parameter based on the ``size`` should be avoided.
+If you would like to return an un-paginated payload containing all the results, see :ref:`Response format`.

 Accessing the API
 =================